 DIAG-SR-REQ-015060/B-Entry Conditions for user initiated bezel diagnostic session (TcSE ROIN-129519-2)

-Bezel Diagnostics can only be entered by the Bezel Diagnostic Client when the user selects <Bezel Diagnostics> via HMI .
+Bezel Diagnostics can only be entered by the Bezel Diagnostic Client when the user selects <Bezel Diagnostics> via HMI and there is no Phone call or other higher priority features that are active.

+An example of higher priority feature could be Rear View Camera or any other feature the Bezel Diagnostic Client team determines is higher priority.

+If no priority table for “other higher priority features” the Bezel Diagnostic Client could limit entering Bezel Diagnostic to while there is an Active Media Audio Source (ie AM/FM, CD, SDARS, Aux...) or Audio Off condition (empty audio stack).
+At a minimum Bezel Diagnostics shall be able to be entered whenever there is an Active Media Audio Source.

 DIAG-SR-REQ-015061/B-Bezel Diagnostic entered in Single Play (TcSE ROIN-129520-1)